 Like a lot of people this year, I was prompted to inquire more into racism in the US and to be better informed when it comes to these racial issues.
 Dr. Kendi argues that we cannot just simply be "not racist" as inaction against racism equates to helping perpetuate racism itself, and therefore we must actively be anti-racist to dismantle it.
 As a foreigner who spent a better part of my adolescent years in the US, his take on assimilation and "Americanization" as being inherently racist ideas hit me on a personal level and made me question my past actions in trying to fit in.

 The Netflix documentary The Social Dilemma pushed me to check this one out.
 Before reading this, I had already been ardently against the shady practices tech giants like Google and Facebook put in place to make billions with our behavioral data, but this book opened my eyes to so much more.
 It is a deeply troubling but incredibly important book for our time and goes way beyond the issue of privacy.
 There is no doubt that these companies — especially Facebook — are in no small part responsible for the spread of anti-intellectualism, conspiracy theories, the rise of extremism, and the overall political discourse in recent years.
 We are living in a dystopian world where these companies know so much more about us than we realize and effectively have the means to control us.
+This was the longest book I read this year, coming in at 691 pages.
 It is not a light read but it covers a lot of ground, exploring virtually every facet of what these surveillance capitalists are doing to our society, how they're undermining democracy, and what it could mean for the future.

 This one has been on my list for a long while, and earlier in the year I finally picked it up in preparation for the film adaptation that has since been delayed.
 I have not read that many sci-fi novels, so I figured if I were to change that I definitely have to read Dune.
 It became clear to me not long into the book that Star Wars was heavily inspired by Dune: The desert planet, dew gatherers on Arrakis vs moisture farmers on Tatooine, Bene Gesserit's Voice vs the Jedi mind tricks, to name just a few.
 I don't think I need to say much more about this book as we all know how original and highly-regarded it is.